nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <h2><div style="color:#f9963f">About FitBook</div></h2>

 FitBook is a **desktop application for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Fitbook can get your client management tasks done faster than traditional GUI apps.
+If you can type fast, FitBook can get your client management tasks done faster than traditional GUI apps.

 This User Guide provides brief documentation on how you can install the application and describes how each feature should be used.
 Start by looking at the [quick start](#quick-start) guide to get you started.
 * Table of Contents